mgrahamjo/cyanide/README.md

 In the upper-left, you can search for files in the remote project.
 Click the 'X' to clear the search results.

+When the cursor is in the editor, you can press cmd + f to search the currently opened file for text matches, optionally with regex.

 #### Create new folders or files

 Right click on a folder and select "New File" or "New Folder".
 Enter a name in the dialog box.